MiguelMSandin/phylogeniesQuickStart/README.md

 ```THREADS=2``` # Normally 1 thread for every 500-1000bp alignment positions works fine.
 ```BS=100```  # The number of Bootstrap

-Here you have different softwares.
+Here you have different softwares:

 The first example with **RAxML**:
 ```raxmlHPC-PTHREADS-SSE3 -n ${OUTPUT}_raxml-GTRgamma -s $FILE -m GTRGAMMA -p $RANDOM -x $(date +%s) -f a -N $BS -T $THREADS```

 or faster and very similar output: